 Chapel/convocation from past semesters can be made up by attending extra convocations in the current semester.
-The student may also make a written appeal to the Office of Academic Affairs regarding options for the makeup of chapel/convocation credit.
+Access to archived chapel services can be found in Moodle.
+Students must complete a quiz at the end of each service watched to earn credit.
+Students may also contact the Office of Academic Affairs regarding options for the makeup of chapel/convocation credit.